 Post-Conference Workshop Information

 The Retreat runs from Thursday morning to noon on Saturday.
 However, many of you will want to stay through Saturday night to attend post-conference workshop.
-These workshops generally cost $250 and will allow you to spend about 8 hours with your favorite speaker in the field shooting in a small group (15 or fewer people).
-For many attendees, the extra workshop is their favorite part of the conference, and we've priced it so that it can be a reality for most attendees.
+These workshops generally cost $250 and will allow you to spend about 8 hours with your favorite speaker in the field shooting in a small group (limited to 15 or fewer people).
+For many attendees, the extra workshop is their favorite part of the conference, and they are priced so it can be a reality for most attendees.

 The post-conference workshops are available right now.
 You may want to arrange your travel plans to stay until Sunday so you can be in a conference workshop and shoot the sunset or night photography before you leave.

 Landscape, portrait, wildlife, street, night, macro, sports, you name it.
 We're bringing in top-notch photographers in all genres to come and speak.

 Charleston, South Carolina has an airport so most people will fly there.
 Generally, it's pretty cheap to fly into Charleston.
 That's one of the reasons we picked it as the location.

 Generally, I would recommend renting a car.
 You can likely get a rental car for under $40/day, and it will allow you total freedom to get out and shoot.
 Also, parking is free at the venue.
 However, many attendees split a car or split a room.
 You'll have plenty of time to do that via the Facebook group for the event, which you'll get access to after purchase.

 We'll start early in the morning on March 22nd, so you'll need to arrive the night before.
 The opening session is when you'll get info about how the event will go and we like to make that session pretty epic, so don't be late!